Prathamesh-Ghatole/Prathamesh-Ghatole.github.io/index.md

 ---
 ## 💫 About Me

-Hi, I am Prathamesh, an aspiring Data Scientist with a sheer obsession for music & computers, currently working at MetaBrainz.org as a Google Summer of Code '22 Contributor.
+Hi, I am Prathamesh, an aspiring Data Engineer based in Pune with a sheer obsession for music & computers.
+I'm currently working at MetaBrainz.org as a Google Summer of Code '22 Contributor.
 (Check out my work blog [here](https://blog.metabrainz.org/?p=9785)!)

 Back in 4th grade, I started tinkering around with computers and developed a severe passion for technology, making it a highlight of most of my teen life.